flatironinstitute/sciware/34_PyPackaging/main.md

 ## Does this sound like you?

-- My script only runs from a certain directory!
+- My script only runs from a certain directory
-- My tests can't find my code!
+- My tests can't find my code
-- I've defined the same function in three notebooks!
+- I've defined the same function in three notebooks
+- Using `setup.cfg` or `setup.py`
 - To run that function in `ipython` I paste in...
 - So first we edit `sys.path`...